hdmdhr/GitHeello-iOS-portfolio-app/README.md

 ## About the app

-GitHeello is a sample iOS app that I built from scratch without any 3rd party framework dependencies.
+GitHeello is a sample iOS app that I built from scratch.
 It was meant to be used as my portfolio app.

 ### What's in the app